 Applicable to any Non-Residential Customer who owns, leases or operates fuel cell generating equipment.
-Fuel cell generating equipment is defined as a solid oxide, molten carbonate, proton exchange membrane or phosphoric acid fuel cell with a combined rated capacity of not more than one-thousand five hundred (1,500) kilowatts that is manufactured, installed and operated in accordance with applicable government and industry standards, that is connected to the electric system and operated in parallel with an electric corporation's transmission and distribution facilities, and that is operated in compliance with any standards and requirements established under this section.
-Such system must be connected to the customer's electric system and operated in parallel with NYSEG's transmission and distribution facilities.
+Fuel cell generating equipment is defined as a solid oxide, molten carbonate, proton exchange membrane or phosphoric acid fuel cell with a combined rated capacity of not more than one-thousand five hundred (1,500) kilowatts that is manufactured, installed and operated in accordance with applicable government and industry standards, that is connected to the electric system and operated in parallel with an electric Company's transmission and distribution facilities, and that is operated in compliance with any standards and requirements established under this section.
+Such system must be connected to the customer's electric system and operated in parallel with the Company's transmission and distribution facilities.

-Application of the Fuel Cell Non-Residential Service Option will be available to eligible customers, on a first come, first served basis, until the total rated generating capacity for solar, farm waste, MCHP and fuel cell electric generating equipment owned, leased or operated by customer-generators in NYSEG's service area is equivalent to 16,250 kW (one percent of NYSEG's electric demand for the year 2005) and is available only in non-network areas of the Corporation's territory.
+Application of the Fuel Cell Non-Residential Service Option will be available to eligible customers, on a first come, first served basis, until the total rated generating capacity for solar, farm waste, MCHP and fuel cell electric generating equipment owned, leased or operated by customer-generators in the Company's service area is equivalent to 84,780 kW (three percent of the Company's electric demand for the year 2005) and is available only in non-network areas of the Company's territory.